 Computer-based F1 & F2 Exams: 2014

 In the November 2012 exam sitting The Actuarial Society introduced the option of electronic examinations for Fellowship subjects (F2 series).
-After evaluating and taking into consideration the feedback received from those students who elected to write their exams electronically, the Actuarial Society has decided to continue providing students with the option of writing their exams electronically for the upcoming 2013 exam sittings, specifically for subjects F101 – F105 and
+After evaluating and taking into consideration the feedback received from those students who elected to write their exams electronically, the Actuarial Society has decided to continue providing students with the option of writing their exams electronically for exam sittings for the following subjects F101 – F105 and

 F201 – F205.

-Should you have registered for either one of these subjects for the first session in 2013, you should already have received an email from the Actuarial Society Education office asking if you would like to write your exam electronically.
-If you did not receive this email then please kindly contact the BOE Administrator at email@example.com with your query.
+Should you have registered for either one of these subjects, you will receive an email from the Actuarial Society Education office asking if you would like to write your exam electronically.
+For any queries in this regard, please kindly contact the ASSA Administration office at: email@example.com with your query.

 Ordering of Study Notes

-Students need to take note that as of January 2013 study notes for all subjects, except A402 (i.e. CA2) and A401 (i.e. CT9) will need to be ordered through ActEd under the South African Notes section http://www.acted.co.uk/Html/south_africa.htm
+Students need to take note that study notes for all subjects, except A402 (i.e. CA2) and A401 (i.e. CT9) will need to be ordered through ActEd under the South African Notes section http://www.acted.co.uk/Html/south_africa.htm

 Study notes for subject A402 are ordered and distributed via the Actuarial Society’s education office and the A401 notes are available via a web-based login after students have registered for the subject.